Insane in the Brain

-"Insane in the Brain" is a song by American hip hop group Cypress Hill, released in June 1993 as the first single from their second album, Black Sunday (1993).
-In addition to hitting number one on the US rap chart, the song also was a mainstream hit, reaching number 19 on the Billboard Hot 100 in 1993.
-It earned a gold certification from the Recording Industry Association of America and sold 600,000 copies domestically.
+"Insane in the Brain" is a song by American hip-hop group Cypress Hill, released in June 1993, by Ruffhouse and Columbia Records, as the first single from the group's second album, Black Sunday (1993).
+The song was written by group members Louis Freese, Lawrence Muggerud and Senen Reyes, and produced by Muggerud (DJ Muggs).
+In addition to hitting number one on the US rap chart, it also was a mainstream hit, reaching number 19 on the Billboard Hot 100 in 1993.
+"Insane in the Brain" earned a 3× platinum certification from the Recording Industry Association of America and sold 3,000,000 copies domestically.
+The accompanying music video was directed by Josh Taft, featuring the group performing at a rave with strobing effects and "psychedelic" colorations.

 In 2008, the song was ranked number 34 on VH1's 100 Greatest Songs of Hip Hop.

 Origins and structure

-According to B-Real, the song was actually a diss song aimed at Chubb Rock.
+According to B-Real, the song was actually a diss song aimed at Chubb Rock and Kid Frost.
 The group felt Chubb had ridiculed their style on his 1992 album, I Gotta Get Mine Yo.
 DJ Muggs credited "Jump Around" by House of Pain, also produced by himself, as a major influence.

 According to a live interview aired on Double J during a feature of the Black Sunday album, "insane in the membrane" was a localised gang term used at the time by the Crips when doing something crazy.
 It was then appropriated into this song.
 A 2019 interview with The Guardian elaborated further that both Bloods and Crips used a similar phrase as an informal insanity plea upon arrest.
 The Double-J interview also notes that B-Real was a member of the Bloods.